thanhpv00921/multi-class-fdp-vnm/README.md

-# :earth_americas: Financial distress prediction for Vietnam-listed firms
+# :earth_americas: FDP application for Vietnam-listed firms

 This application predicts if a listed firm in Vietnam stock exchanges will fall into financial distress in the next 2 years.
 Financial indicators and the current interest rate of the State Bank of Vietnam are input for prediction.